Key Books for Storytelling (That we love)

-An easy, fun read which breaks down the small number of patterned behind almost all movie screenplays, although many of the truths apply far wider than just the big screen.
+An easy, fun read which breaks down the small number of patterns behind almost all movie screenplays, although many of the truths apply far wider than just the big screen.

 The Golden Theme

-Short book espousing the basic idea that good stories often follows the ‘We are all the same’ arc.
+Short book espousing the basic idea that good stories often follow the ‘We are all the same’ arc.
 A short, quick read which belies its depth and power.

 Advice on telling effective stories

 The New York Times bestseller that explains why certain products and ideas become popular.
-It also contains lesson of which emotions to use in stories and what to include to improve your chances of viral success.
+It also contains the lesson of which emotions to use in stories, and what to include to improve your chances of viral success.

 Thinking, Fast and Slow